 Overview of the Professional Conduct Review Process

 The professional conduct review process is a key component of ARNPEI's legisaltive mandate to protect the public.
 Section 24 of the RN Act gives authority for the appointment of a Professional Conduct Review (PCR) Committee to investigate and deal with complaints against nurse members.
 Section 25 of the RN Act authorizes any person to file a complaint against an ARNPEI member.
 Such complaints refer to allegations of professional misconduct, conduct unbecoming the profession of nursing, incompetence, incapability or lack of fitness to practice by a member, but the complaint need not refer specifically to any of these phrases.
+The Professional Conduct Review Regulations can be found at this link.

 What is professional misconduct?